johannschopplich/nuxt-kql/docs/config/index.md

   }

   /**
-   * Enable client-side KQL request
+   * Enable client-side requests besides server-side ones *
    * By default, KQL data is fetched safely with a server-side proxy
    * If enabled, you can fetch data directly from the Kirby instance
    * Note: This means your token or user credentials will be publicly visible
    * @default false
    */
-  clientRequests?: boolean
+  client?: boolean

   /**
    * Prefetch custom queries at build-time